 This is a volunteer-run service, but we have been lucky enough to recieve small grants from the Andrew Wainwright Reform Trust and the Joseph Rowntree Reform Trust to help us get the Policy Tracker website to where it is now.

 But it is no longer sustainable as a purely volunteers-run service – especially with such demand to develop this in the UK, and from organisations abroad wanting to provide the same resource in their country.
-We need paid staff to manage the editorial process, develop the volunteer community, and develop the outreach programs so the site works better for specific voter groups.
-For this reason we are now looking for core funding to pay for a small full-time staff and a budget for website development.
+We need paid staff to manage the editorial process, develop the volunteer community, and develop the outreach programs so the site works better for more marginalised groups.
+For this reason we are now looking for funding to pay for a small full-time staff and a budget for developing more partner programs.

 If you’d like to get involved in any way, we’d love to hear from you.